 Schaive had a fine 1960 season for the Charleston Senators, batting .314 with nine home runs and 78 RBI.
 He was 10th in the American Association in RBI, two behind Billy Williams.
 He went 3 for 12 for the Washington Senators.
 After the season, the Senators became the Minnesota Twins, but he never played for them as he was claimed in the expansion draft by the "new" Washington Senators.

 In 1961, the infielder struggled with the Columbus Jets, eking out just a .218 line, albeit with 11 HR.
 He did not play in the majors that season.
-He then spent his only full season in the majors with the 1962 Senators, batting .253/.270/.409 in 82 games.
+He then spent his only full season in the majors in 1962, batting .253/.270/.409 in 82 games.
 His OPS+ was 81 and was used primarily as a pinch-hitter and third baseman.

-Schaive went 0 for 3 for the 1963 Senators, finishing his major league career in April with a .232/.249/.350 lifetime batting line, and returned to the minor leagues.
+Schaive went 0 for 3 for the Senators in 1963, finishing his major league career in April with a .232/.249/.350 lifetime batting line, and returned to the minor leagues.
 He hit .278 with 1 HR and 5 RBI for the Jacksonville Suns but spent most of the year with the York White Roses, hitting .321 with 3 HR and 22 RBI.
 On the mound, he was 2-1 with a 5.88 ERA.
-He also took over as manager of York on May 23.
+He also took over as manager of York on May 23rd.